AI4ScienceCommunity/AI4ScienceCommunity.github.io/icml24/index.md

 ---
 layout: icml24
-title: "AI for Science: Pareto Frontier of Methodology, Scaling, Interpretability and Discovery"
+title: "AI for Science: Scaling in AI for Scientific Discovery"
 permalink: /icml24